 Full details about this CRACK IT Challenge can be found on the CRACK IT website.

-Although several leukocyte based assays were developed, under the direction of the sponsor, the team at University of Southampton validated one of these assays with the intention to use it to evaluate toxicity for a wide range of mAbs.
-The assay that they optimised was highly reproducible and correctly predicted that T cell targeting mAbs like TGN1412 have the potential to cause more severe toxicity and in comparison to non-T cell targeting mAbs like Avastin.
-Furthermore, cynomolgus macaque PBMCs reacted in a similar manner to human PBMCs in response to TGN142 stimulation in the CRA developed by this programme and therefore this has the potential to reduce the need of cellular material from cynomolgus macaques to predict mAb induced toxicity in humans, using in vitro assays.
+Several leukocyte based assays were developed, and following discussion with the Sponsor, the team at University of Southampton validated one of these assays with the intention to use it to evaluate toxicity for a wide range of mAbs.
+The Cytokine Release Assay (CRA) assay was highly reproducible and correctly predicted that T cell targeting mAbs like TGN1412 have the potential to cause more severe toxicity and in comparison to non-T cell targeting mAbs like Avastin.

 Further collaborative work will continue between, HLS and the University of Southampton if HLS chooses to commercialise the CRA developed by this project.
 There is a possibility that the testing of the potential of novel mAbs (in development), to cause CRS using the CRA developed by this project may be offered as a service to potential clients in the future by either HLS or the University of Southampton.